NYPL/metadata-documentation/workflows/remediation/reimporting.md

    1. A Python library such as [xmldiff](https://pypi.org/project/xmldiff/)
 1. Proceed with [determining whether to reimport metadata](#determining-whether-to-reimport-metadata)

+## Workflow for Archival Processing Staff

-## Notifying MSU of an Updated Finding Aid
+### Notifying MSU of an Updated Finding Aid
 {: .d-inline .v-align-middle .mr-2 }
 For Archival Processing Staff
 {: .d-inline .v-align-middle .label .label-purple .mx-1 }